cheeseonamonkey/ChessAnalyzer25/Docs/DESIGN.md

 - testing may require running previous steps *(or mock data)*

-CPL - centipawn loss
+- CPL - centipawn loss
-Metric - any piece of data derived from the source data *("features")* Vector - chronological list of metrics *(a type of metric itself)* Subjective metric - must include each user's perspective Objective metric - neutral aspect of the position
+- Metric - any piece of data derived from the source data *("features")*
+- Vector - chronologically-related list of metrics *(a type of metric itself)*
+- Subjective metric - must include each user's perspective
+- Objective metric - neutral aspect of the position